What is glaucoma?

 - Pupil dilation.
 The pupil is widened with eye drops to allow a close-up exam of the retina.

 - Visual field.
 This test measures a person’s side or peripheral vision.
-Lost peripheral vision may mean a person has glaucoma.
+Loss of peripheral vision may mean a person has glaucoma.

 - Tonometry.
 This standard test checks the fluid pressure inside the eye.